arthurboeck/springboot-heroku/README.md

 ### Code Coverage :white_check_mark:

-This project uses [Snyk](https://docs.snyk.io/) for check code coverage and quality, integrated to pipelines.
+This project uses [Snyk](https://docs.snyk.io/) and [Sonar Cloud](https://sonarcloud.io/) for check code coverage and quality, integrated to pipelines.

 ### Do it Yourself :bomb: